Swinging the Hips Without Pain: Hip Dysplasia and CBD

 Take Action Now

-The sooner you take action, the more successful the outcome with be, and the less damage your dog inflicts on her ‘ball and socket.’
+The sooner you take action, the more successful the outcome with be, and the less damage your dog inflicts on their joints.
 This is particularly true for large-breed dogs.
 Since they are more prone to hip dysplasia, it’s definitely a condition to watch for.
 Look for symptoms so you’re able to take action swiftly.
 We want to make sure we help as quickly as possible to allow our pups to live longer, happier, and healthier.